-The targeting expansion setting is a simple yet powerful tool that utilizes Google intelligence to help you reach individuals who share interest profiles with your existing customers.
+Targeting expansion uses Google intelligence to help you reach individuals who share interest profiles with your existing customers.
 By expanding your targeting, you can reach more potential customers (even in cookieless environments) who are likely to engage, click, or convert with your ads.

-Targeting expansion allows advertisers to tap into cookieless inventory and adapt to Google intelligence techniques.
-Advertisers can use targeting expansion to reach users with similar return on investment (ROI) based purely on contextual signals, allowing it to work even when the third-party cookie is missing entirely (e.g. on Safari ITP 2.0 traffic) or when it can’t be used for ad personalization (i.e. user did not provide consent).
+Advertisers can use targeting expansion to reach users with similar return on investment (ROI) based on contextual signals, allowing it to work even when the third-party cookie is missing entirely (e.g. on Safari ITP 2.0 traffic) or when it can’t be used for ad personalization (i.e. user did not provide consent).

 Expand your targeting